aaronbloomfield/ccc/hws/auction/index.md

 Submission 2: You have to create a number of auctions: two in your auction manager, and one in the course-wide auction manager.
 These have specific close dates, and there should be multiple bids on the first two.
 This is detailed in tasks 3 and 4, above.

-Submission 3: You should submit your `Auctioneer.sol` file and your completed `auction.py` file, and ONLY those two files, to Gradescope.
+Submission 3: You should submit your `Auctioneer.sol` file and your completed `auction.py` file to Gradescope.
+You will also likely need to submit your `NFTManager.sol` file from the last assignment.
 All your Solidity code should be in that first file, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).